Aman-Hundal/AMAN-HUNDAL-IS24-full-stack-competition-req97073/README.md

 # IMB WebApps Tracker For BC Government

 My submssion for the IS24-full-stack-competition-req97073 competition.
-Application was created in a 1 week timeline and the assignment can be found here https://github.com/bcgov/citz-imb-full-stack-code-challenge-req97073
+Application was created in a 1 week deadline and the assignment can be found here https://github.com/bcgov/citz-imb-full-stack-code-challenge-req97073

 This application is designed help manage and track Web Applications developed by the BC Government Ministry of Citizens' Services Information Management Branch (IMB).